Founding of the Institute

 In March 2004, the Trustees of the Paul Jacobi Center agreed to merge their Center, located at the Jewish National and University Library (now the National Library of Israel), with the proposed Institute.
 Thereupon, Dr. Chanan Rapaport of Jerusalem, a Trustee of the Center, was co-opted on to the Institute’s Founding Committee.

-At an inaugural meeting in Jerusalem in July 2004, Dr. Sallyann Amdur Sack of Washington, DC was appointed Chair of the Founding Committee, while Dr. Neville Yosef Lamdan of Jerusalem was nominated Director-Designate of the Institute.
+At an inaugural meeting in Jerusalem in July 2004, Dr. Sallyann Sack-Pikus of Hanover, NH (formerly Washington, DC) was appointed Chair of the Founding Committee, while Dr. Neville Yosef Lamdan of Jerusalem was nominated Director-Designate of the Institute.

 The “International Institute for Jewish Genealogy and Paul Jacobi Center” was registered as an Israeli non-profit association (Amuta) in October 2004.